secustor/secustor.github.io/content/blog/renovate_my_favorite_features.md

 we will go through the config
-used in the Meetup talk ["Renovate: Let's upgrade your dependency workflow"](../../talks/renovate_lets_upgrade_your_dependency_workflow) and I will explain how to implement my favorite features [Renovate](https://github.com/renovatebot/renovate/).
+used in the Meetup talk ["Renovate: Let's upgrade your dependency workflow"](../../talks/renovate_lets_upgrade_your_dependency_workflow) and I will explain how to implement my favorite features of [Renovate](https://github.com/renovatebot/renovate/).
 If you do not know what Renovate is, I highly recommend going through the slides.

 ### The basis